Luchador/GUD/assets/obseg/stan/readme.md

 Beta tiles consist of a 96 bit tile description, followed by an array of points.

-byte 0-3: (same as regular tile)
-byte 4: room number (same as regular tile)
+byte 0-4: pointer to string giving the tile name
 byte 5 (upper 4 bits): flags or attributes. (same as regular tile)
 byte 5 (lower 4 bits): Red (same as regular tile)
 byte 6 (upper 4 bits): Green (same as regular tile)
 byte 6 (lower 4 bits): Blue (same as regular tile)
 byte 7-8: unknown 16-bit field.
+This may be the room.
 byte 9: number of points within the tile

 The remaining 3 fields generally define the most extreme points within the tile (same as regular tile, except one full byte)